 They treat them like any other employee! 👌

-🛒 Note, if you don’t have all your people paperwork in order (I’m talking contracts, employee policies etc) check out my online shop for competitive, compliant, easy-to-use, and easy-to-personalise HR templates.
+🛒 Note, if you don’t have all your people paperwork in order (I’m talking essential HR stuff like contracts, employee handbook, policies etc) check out my online shop for competitive, compliant, easy-to-use, and easy-to-personalise HR policies and procedures.

 And for all future hires, check out my Hiring Toolkit.
 The perfect bundle of hiring tools and templates designed for modern business owners looking to hire employees or self-employed contractors (and even family members too!).

 Here's a helpful list of my most popular resources...

 - Take the Leadership Quiz to uncover your natural leadership style.

 - Watch my free Leadership Masterclass to learn how to build a high performing team.

 - Grab my free HR Guide to help you avoid costly legal mistakes.

 - Access HR Templates here.
 Use code BLOG10 at the checkout to get 10% off your first order.